esphome/esphome-docs/components/ota_http.rst

 ``ota_http.flash`` Action
 -------------------------

-Flash the device with a remote http firmware using this action in automations.
+Flash the device with a remote http firmware using this :ref:`action <config-action>` in automations.

 .. code-block:: yaml